 Internet Explorer does supports WebGL, but there is a bug of unknown origin that prevents GlowScript from running.

-Tablets and smart phones: Most tablets and smart phones now support WebGL and run GlowScript programs, though transparency is buggy, and currently there is no way to zoom and rotate.
+Tablets and smart phones: Most tablets and smart phones now support WebGL and run GlowScript programs, though currently the program editor does not work.

 * Click “Run this program” or press Ctrl-1 to execute your program in the same window, then click “Edit this program” to return to editing.

 * Alternatively, while editing press Ctrl-2 to execute your program in a separate window, so that you can view the execution and the program code simultaneously.
 After making edits, press Ctrl-2 in the editor to run the new program.

 * While running a program, click Screenshot to capture a thumbnail image for your program page.

 * In the editor, click Share this program to learn how to let other people run your program.